We’re working with the Metropolitan and City of London Police to help you stay safe when travelling around our city. 🌇

 Our Safer Travel at Night operation

-The safer travel operation, involving police and TfL enforcement officers, will run throughout December to help people get home safely by taxi, minicab or public transport.
-Officers will be out engaging with the public about safer travel options and cracking down on illegal and unsafe activity in taxis and private hire vehicles, and on public transport.
+Every year, the safer travel operation, involving police and TfL enforcement officers, runs to help people get home safely by taxi, minicab or public transport.
+Officers are out engaging with the public about safer travel options and cracking down on illegal and unsafe activity in taxis and private hire vehicles, and on public transport.

 Officers will be: